-JCEP has prepared security procedures and will incorporate these into a plan in close coordination with USCG, FERC, the DOT's Office of Pipeline Safety, ODOE and local law enforcement.
+JCEP has prepared security procedures and will incorporate these into a plan in close coordination with the USCG, FERC, the DOT's Office of Pipeline Safety, ODOE and local law enforcement.
 The procedures contain a written program for physical security for all facilities at the LNG Terminal.
 The procedures and plan will comply with all applicable regulations and provide for risk-based levels of security to be carried out by trained personnel during all operation shifts and, if necessary, by governmental law enforcement officers in response to serious threats.
 JCEP continues to conduct periodic meetings with all parties involved in the development and execution of the security plan.
-Although JCEP has not yet submitted the Facility Security Plan for approval by the agencies, the security procedures are laid out in the approved Concept Papers which were signed on July 16, 2009, which include Concept Papers on Command and Control and Security, as well as a Resource List.
-The approved Resource List details what JCEP has agreed to do to satisfy the requirements of USCG set forth in the WSR and the requirements of the ODOE set forth in its Memorandum of Understanding with JCEP.